ydb-platform/ydb/ydb/docs/en/core/concepts/async-replication.md

 # Asynchronous replication

-Asynchronous replication allows synchronizing data between {{ ydb-short-name }} [databases](glossary.md#database) in near real time.
-Asynchronous replication can also be used for data migration between databases with minimal downtime for applications that work with these databases.
+Asynchronous replication allows for synchronizing data between {{ ydb-short-name }} [databases](glossary.md#database) in near real time.
+It can also be used for data migration between databases with minimal downtime for applications interacting with these databases.
 Such databases can be located in the same {{ ydb-short-name }} [cluster](glossary.md#cluster) as well as in different clusters.

 ## Overview {#how-it-works}

-Asynchronous replication is based on [Change Data Capture](cdc.md) and deals with logical data.
-The following diagram shows the replication process:
+Asynchronous replication is based on [Change Data Capture](cdc.md) and operates on logical data.
+The following diagram illustrates the replication process:

 ```mermaid
 sequenceDiagram